Mexico City 🇲🇽 Gringo's Guide

 Among Latin American enthusiasts, it’s a polarizing city.
 Many people love it.
 Many people hate it.

-Having spent a few years of my life in the Mexican capital, I’m here to give you a tremendously comprehensive and furiously honest rundown of this monstrous metropolis.
+Having spent some time in the Mexican capital, I’m here to give you a tremendously comprehensive and honest rundown of this monstrous metropolis.

 Population: